abilandz/Bash_Starterkit/README.md

-# Bash_Starterkit
-crash course on Bash
+Crash course on Bash, prepated for Starterkit Tutorial at CERN (https://indico.cern.ch/event/844788/)